XuhuaHuang/XuhuaHuang/README.md

 <details>
   <summary><b>More about me</b></summary>

-  - 🔭 I’m currently working on leanring OpenCV4 with Python3 and Qt5.
+  - 🔭 I’m currently working on learning OpenCV4 with Python3 and Qt5.
   - 🌱 I’m currently learning Rust.
   - 📤 Most used line of code `git commit -m "Initial Commit"`.
   - 🤔 I’m looking for help with advanced Python and Machine Learning.